Welcome to the A4M anxiety management series.

 In the following weeks, I will be posting my special techniques and tips on how to manage anxiety symptoms, stay away from panic attacks, and keep your mental health in shape.

 Today I will focus on anxiety prevention.
-Even if you suffer from an anxiety disorder or panic disorder, it does not mean that its physical or mental symptoms have to dramatically affect your daily life.
+Even if you suffer from an anxiety disorder or panic disorder, it does not mean that its physical or mental symptoms have to affect your daily life dramatically.
 There are many ways how to reduce stress, confront your fears, and stay mentally stable.

 Let’s get into it.